Applying to the Research Program

-Subsistence allowances are $2,520 for the seven-week program.
+Subsistence allowances are $4,200 for the seven-week program.
 Stipend levels are adjusted commensurate with available funding sources.
-Stipends may be used to cover costs incurred by interns and include food and other incidental costs.
+Stipends may be used to cover costs incurred by participating students and include food, local transportation and other incidental costs.

 No. We do not accept applications from students who are not juniors in high school.
 We will gladly accept your application when you enter your junior year.
 If have already completed your junior year, consider applying when you are a junior in college.

 Yes.
 We require students to provide us with an official transcript from the school they attend.
 Applicants should refer to their respective program’s application page for instructions on having a transcript sent by their guidance counselor or school registrar.

-No. The program is restricted to high school students residing within the Western New York region and commuting distance to Roswell Park.
+No. The program is restricted to high school students residing within the Western New York region and within commuting distance to Roswell Park.